 Office of Academic Affiliations

-Curtis Scott Smith, MD, Co-Director of the VA Center of Excellence in Primary Care Education at the Boise VA Medical Center and Residency Director, has been selected by the Interim Under Secretary for Health to receive the David M. Worthen Award for Career Achievement in Educational Excellence for 2014.
+Jessica Hamblen, PhD, Acting Deputy Executive Director for the National Center for Post-Traumatic Stress Disorder (NCPTSD) located at the White River Junction VA Medical Center has been selected by the Under Secretary for Health to receive the David M. Worthen Award for Career Achievement in Educational Excellence for 2015.
 This is the highest award given by the Veterans Health Administration to recognize outstanding achievements of national significance in health professions education.

-Dr. Smith is an incredibly productive educator, outstanding collaborator and leader, as well as a truly innovative thinker whose work has had a profound impact on the training of health professionals and the care of our Nation’s Veterans.
+Dr. Hamblen is an incredibly productive educator, outstanding collaborator and leader, as well as a truly innovative thinker whose work has had a profound impact on PTSD education to assist in the treatment of our Nation’s Veterans.

 The Worthen Award may be given annually to recognize a VHA employee from any health care discipline who has made contributions of national significance to education in the health professions.
 This award, which was first issued in 1988, commemorates David M. Worthen, MD, an inspirational leader of VA’s education mission.